-esmvaltool.diag\scripts.ocean.diagnostic\model\vs\obs.rounds\sig(value, sig=3) Round a float to a specific number of sig. figs. & return it as a string.
+esmvaltool.diag\scripts.ocean.diagnostic\model\vs\obs.rounds\sig(value, sig=3) Round a float to sig significant digits & return it as a string.

 - value (float) The float that is to be rounded. - sig (int) The number of significant figures.